rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 This case is attested in both nominal and clausal syntax.

 Lative
-The LATIVE case in Erzya can be represented by the allomorphs %v, %ov, %ev, %ej => %Ov in the indefinite and definite plural declension types, it has no definite singular form, and where a possessive declension would be expected it is homonymous with the locative (see Bartens 1970; 1979: 25–26).
+The LATIVE case in Erzya can be represented by the allomorphs -v, -ov, -ev, -ej => -Ov in the indefinite and definite plural declension types, it has no definite singular form, and where a possessive declension would be expected it is homonymous with the locative (see Bartens 1970; 1979: 25–26).